 Storywrangler is a decentralized data catalog for complex system instruments and data governance

-By register your datasets to the Storywrangler platform, you first gain access to cool instruments out of the box.
-Built at the Vermont Complex Systems Institute to study collective attention as ecological timeseries, while improving data discoverability, ownership, and lineage tracking.
+By registering your datasets to the Storywrangler platform, you gain access to instruments out of the box, while improving data discoverability, ownership, and lineage tracking.
+Built at the Vermont Complex Systems Institute to study collective attention as ecological time series.

-Storywrangler is hosting a set of tools to facilitate the study of large-scale text corpora.
-Text produced on social media (Bluesky, Reddit, Twitter), news outlets, Wikipedia, and higher education are treated as ecological time series — living records of how collective attention shifts across populations and over time.
+Storywrangler hosts a set of tools to facilitate the study of large-scale text corpora.
+Text produced on social media (Bluesky, Reddit, Twitter), news outlets, Wikipedia, and higher education is treated as ecological time series: living records of how collective attention shifts across populations and over time.

 Key features